Skip to main content

 • A combination of whole grain ingredients comprising at least 50 percent of the total grain weight

-** Dried blueberries cranberries, cherries, tropical fruit, chopped dates, or chopped figs containing added sugar are exempt from the sugar standards.
+** Dried blueberries, cranberries, cherries, tropical fruit, chopped dates, or chopped figs that contain added sugar are exempt from fat and sugar standards.
+Canned fruit in 100 percent juice only.

 Elementary School – Food Restrictions